 - 1 large carrot, peeled and cut into medium dice (~1/2 cup)

 - 1 tbsp red miso

 - 6 tbsp nutritional yeast

-- Cook the macaroni according to package directions, leaving it 1 minute shy of perfectly cooked.
+- Cook the macaroni according to package directions, draining 1 minute before it's fully cooked.
+Drain and set aside.

-- Add the garlic, potato, carrots, cashews and salt and cook 2-3 minutes, stirring occasionally, until the cashews and garlic are golden in spots.
+- Add the potato, carrots, garlic, cashews and salt and sauté 2-3 minutes, until the cashews and garlic are golden in spots.

-- Add the broth, miso, white pepper, turmeric, and smoked paprika.
-Bring to a boil over high heat, then reduce heat and simmer until potatoes and carrots are tender, ~10-15 minutes depending on how large they were cut.
+- Stir in the smoked paprika, turmeric, and white pepper, then add the miso and broth (or water).
+Bring to a boil over high heat, then reduce heat and simmer until potatoes and carrots are tender, around 10-15 minutes.